6 Ways to reduce stress in the workplace

 Employees can suffer from any level of PTSD.

-Regardless of whether it is a personal or workplace issue, you have a legal to support them at work.
+Regardless of whether it is a personal or workplace issue, you have a legal duty of care to support them at work.

 Remember, these can be scary or dangerous memories.
 So, it might be hard for employees to talk openly about them.
 With the right care and support, you'll be able to protect them in the best way during work.